Flotomate/product_docs/source/admin/admin-automation/manage-sla.rst

 You have to give the SLA a name before doing anything else.

-Section A gives you the option to choose for which module the SLA is.
+Section A gives you the option to choose for which module the SLA is for.

 Section C lets you classify the **SLA** for a particular department.
 You can select the department from a drop-down list.